Settings to create incidents by using email messages

 Allows clients to create incidents by sending an email message where the listener email address is in the Cc field.
-If the listener email address is in Cc and To fields, only one incident is created related to that email message.
+If the listener email address is in the Cc and To fields, only one incident is created related to that email message.

 This option is not selected by default.
-If the option is not selected and the listener email address is in Cc field and not in the To field, incident is not created.
+If the option is not selected and the listener email address is in the Cc field and not in the To field, incident is not created.

 Note: This option does not apply if your organization uses email forwarding to send email messages to the email listener address.
 In this case, incidents are created even if you do not select this option.
 However, you can configure your email forwarding rule to not send an email message to BMC Remedyforce when the email address is in the Cc field.